 Let’s talk executive pay.
 Leaders often receive bonuses for achieving predetermined metrics, and boards commonly use this kind of incentive-based pay to promote outcomes that drive forward the organization’s goals.
 Traditionally, these goals are financial in nature: growth in revenue, profits, earnings per share, etc. However, the rise of corporate social responsibility as a business imperative has brought nonfinancial goals to the foreground.
 Accordingly, incentive-based compensation has also become a tool to promote the achievement of environmental, social and governance (ESG) metrics, with as many as 50% of U.S. companies in the S&P 500 tying executive pay to ESG outcomes.

-While scholarship is still assessing the effectiveness of this strategy, many companies are moving to tie executive compensation to diversity, equity and inclusion (DEI) initiatives explicitly.
+While scholarship is still assessing the effectiveness of this strategy, many companies are moving to tie executive compensation to DEI best practices explicitly.
 And with this shift, we at Grads of Life are already anticipating some outsized benefits.

 More Robust DEI Data Tracking